Thomas R. Schreiner

-Thomas R. Schreiner (born April 24, 1954) is an American Reformed New Testament scholar.
+Thomas R. Schreiner (born April 24, 1954) is an American Reformed Baptist scholar, specializing in New Testament and Pauline studies.
 He is the James Buchanan Harrison Professor of New Testament Interpretation at the Southern Baptist Theological Seminary.
 He previously taught at Bethel University and Azusa Pacific University.
 He is also co-chairman of the Christian Standard Bible's Translation Oversight Committee and is the New Testament editor of the ESV Study Bible.

 Schreiner has degrees from Western Oregon University, Western Seminary, and Fuller Theological Seminary.

-Schreiner has written commentaries on Romans, Hebrews, First and Second Peter, and Jude.
+Schreiner has written commentaries on Romans, Galatians, Hebrews, First, Second Peter, and Jude, and Revelation.
 In 2014, he served as president of the Evangelical Theological Society.

 From 2001 to 2015, Schreiner served as the Pastor of Preaching at Clifton Baptist Church in Louisville, Kentucky.
 He currently serves as an elder at Clifton.
 His son, Patrick, is also a New Testament scholar, teaching at Midwestern Baptist Theological Seminary.

 In 2019, a Festschrift was published in his honor.
 God’s Glory Revealed in Christ: Essays on Biblical Theology in Honor of Thomas R. Schreiner included contributions from Clinton E. Arnold, D. A. Carson, Simon Gathercole, Russell D. Moore, John Piper, and Bruce Ware.